 Over recent years, distributors have been confronted with growing complexity, rising consumer expectations, and an increasingly competitive global market.
-With the pandemic and the dominance of e-commerce, the changes that had already begun have been further accelerated, bringing with them unprecedented levels of digitalization, and forcing companies to completely review their processes.
+With the pandemic and the dominance of e-commerce, the changes have further accelerated.
+Hence, bringing with them unprecedented levels of digitalization, and forcing companies to completely review their e-commerce supply chain processes.

 These days, consumers can choose a product and buy it in just a few clicks.
-The act of purchasing is simpler than ever, and the customer experience is complex and rich.
-The customer journey can be personalized and, where the product is expensive, the customer’s relationship with the brand has never been so important.
+Purchasing is simpler than ever, and the customer experience is complex and rich.
+The customer journey can be personalized, and, where the product is expensive, the customer’s relationship with the brand has never been so meaningful.

-In the pursuit of convenience, customers find themselves offered an ever-growing range of options and has complete control over many steps, from where to buy to where to deliver.
+In the pursuit of convenience, customers are offered an ever-growing range of options and have complete control over many steps, from research to delivery.
 The consumer no longer goes to the product.
 Instead, it is the retailer’s responsibility to anticipate customer behavior and stock products in the right place to respond quickly to demand.

-As a result, the supply chain needs to be efficient and agile to rise to the challenge and respond to demand, all while staying profitable.
+As a result, the supply chain needs to be efficient and agile to rise to the challenge and respond to demand while staying profitable.
 As the spine of any business, the supply chain is, more than ever, the key to providing the best customer experience.

 According to a Havas and Paris Retail Week study, 89% of experts believe that customers put faster delivery as their top priority.

-Supply chain management is all about controlling lead times and delivery options and has therefore become one of the greatest challenges for retailers.
-According to the same study, 40% of retailers have begun searching for the right partners to increase their logistics capacity, and 40% are looking to develop alternative delivery solutions.
+Supply chain management is all about controlling lead times and delivery options.
+Therefore has become one of the greatest challenges for retailers.
+According to the same study, 40% of retailers have begun searching for the right partners to increase their logistics capacity.
+Also, 40% are looking to develop alternative delivery solutions.

-To have the right product available and deliver on time, e-retailers are having to completely reshape their supply chain and operations in order to deliver on their customer experience promises.
+To have the right product available and delivered on time, e-retailers must completely reshape their supply chain.
+Eventually, will result in increasing customer experience.